 The more unique the protein, the pricier the food can be.
 Novel proteins like kangaroo or goat are few and far between and may not fit into your dog food budget.
 Start with less exotic proteins like fish or lamb to try to solve your dog’s allergy issues.

 Moisture is a key component of digestion and your dog’s overall health.
 Even though dogs will often drink water, they are designed to get a large chunk of their moisture from the food.
 Dogs that eat a strictly dry diet, like kibble, are unlikely to be properly hydrated for optimal health.

-Even if you mainly feed kibble or another dry diet, including some canned or wet food into your dog’s meals is a good idea.
+Even if you mainly feed kibble or another dry diet, including some canned or wet food in your dog’s meals is a good idea.

 While there are many benefits to feeding wet dog food, the cost is not one of them.
 Wet food is typically a more expensive type of dog food, but some brands are more cost-effective than others.